Gerrit Rietveld's Red and Blue Chair

 The fact that I can learn from the beautiful design of this chair about myself is something I am particularly grateful for, because I once had a very hard time sitting still in a chair and feeling at ease.
 As an architect, this presented a major problem.
 I couldn't sit at my drafting table for more than 15 minutes without having to get up and walk around.

-In an Aesthetic Realism class taught by Class Chairman Ellen Reiss, I described this difficulty.
+In an Aesthetic Realism class taught by Chairman of Education Ellen Reiss, I described this difficulty.
 She asked me whether there were any situations in which I did not have this trouble, and I realized I was never restless working at my drafting table at home while my wife, Karen Van Outryve, was playing the piano.
-Miss Reiss commented:
+Ms. Reiss commented:

 In the days that followed, I wrote about how I saw rest and motion as one in a drop of dew, an arch, Handel's Water Music.
 I was learning that I could give my thought to something energetically while sitting quietly, and that being affected by something is active, too.